PICdew/Microchip-PIC-Codebook/README.md

  * **timer0Blinky_ex01.c**
     In this file we used Timer0 of PIC16F887 microcontroller to generate 1 milli second delay and we incremented a veriable and once this veriable is > 500 we toggle the state of LED and thus a flashing effect is generated via timer0

+ * **exISR_ex01.c**  Using external Interrupt from PIN_B0 we maintain LED status with static veriable and turn LED on if previous status == 1 and turn LED off if previous status == 0.
+Also update the status veriable

 ## Coding Style